Order of the Crown (Belgium): Current award conditions of Belgian national orders

 National orders are awarded by royal decree at fixed dates: 8 April (birthday of King Albert I), 15 November (King's Feast), and in some cases on 21 July (Belgian national holiday) to reward meritorious services to the Kingdom of Belgium based on the career path and age of the recipient.
 A number of different regulations rule the award of national orders for the various ministries.
 In addition, the national orders may be awarded by the king for especially meritorious deeds.
 The royal decrees are published in the Belgian official journal, Moniteur Belge.

 For people who are not Belgian, honours are not published in the Moniteur and bestowed all year round by the foreign office.
 Recent example is the Grand Cross of ambassador Vershbow.

 The ministry responsible for foreign affairs, currently the Federal Public Service (SPF/FOD) Foreign Affairs, administers the national orders and the minister has the role of advisor in cases not fitting within a regulation.

 For the award of national orders for persons to whom no regulation applies or has been adopted, the number of awards is limited every year by decision of the Council of Ministers (contingent).

 The classes of the national orders are integrated in a combined hierarchy defined by law, whereby within one class the Order of Leopold is senior to the Order of the Crown, which is senior to the Order of Leopold II.
-Except in some specific cases, one cannot be awarded a national order at a level below the highest that the recipient has already received (example of an exception: a commissioned officer who becomes a Commander of the Order of Leopold II because of meritorious personal service to the king before he became a Knight of the Order of Leopold may be awarded the latter decoration or that of Officer of the Order of Leopold, although he or she already received a senior decoration in the national orders).
+One cannot be awarded a national order at a level below the highest that the recipient has already received.

 Persons who are the subject of criminal proceedings will usually not be awarded a national order until they are declared not guilty.